pmean/build-website/text/05/DigitalObjectIdentifier.md

 Many journals are now using the Digital Object Identifier (DOI) to reference their publications.

-For example, a recently published article in BMJ, \"Parachute use to prevent death and major trauma related to gravitational challenge: systematic review of randomised controlled trials,\" appears on their web site as
+For example, a recently published article in BMJ, "Parachute use to prevent death and major trauma related to gravitational challenge: systematic review of randomised controlled trials," appears on their web site as

 -   <http://bmj.bmjjournals.com/cgi/content/full/327/7429/1459>

 but this might change in a few years or a few decades.
 The web site might re-organize their files or change to a different provider of Internet services.
-There\'s a technical term for this, [link rot](http://en.wikipedia.org/wiki/Link_rot) (also spelled Linkrot and LinkRot).
+There's a technical term for this, [link rot](http://en.wikipedia.org/wiki/Link_rot) (also spelled Linkrot and LinkRot).
 Link rot is the bane of all web writers: the links we include on our web pages gradually become broken over time and we have to be